nbesli/pdf-merger-js/README.md

 * `saveAsBuffer` exports a merged pdf as an [Buffer](https://nodejs.org/api/buffer.html).
 * `save` saves the pdf under the given filename.
-* `setMetadata` set Metadata for producer, author, title or creator
+* `setMetadata` set Metadata for producer, author, title or creator.
+* `reset` resets the internal state of the document, to start again.

 ### async node.js example